U.S. to review Qualcomm’s complaints about Apple iPhone patents

 Qualcomm has not alleged that Intel chips violate its patents but says the way Apple uses them in the iPhone does.

+“We look forward to the ITC’s expeditious investigation of Apple’s ongoing infringement of our intellectual property and the accelerated relief that the commission can provide,” Don Rosenberg, executive vice president and general counsel of Qualcomm, said in a statement.

-Apple, Intel and Qualcomm did not immediately return requests for comment.
+Intel declined to comment.
+Apple did not immediately return a request for comment.

 As the ITC considered whether to take up the case, a group representing Alphabet Inc’s Google, Amazon.com Inc , Microsoft Corp and Facebook Inc sided last month with Apple, saying Qualcomm’s request to bar the import of some iPhones would hurt consumers.